rbchan/popdy-inference/misc/CAPA.md

 COURSE OBJECTIVES OR EXPECTED LEARNING OUTCOMES

-Students will learn how to (1) design studies of wildlife population dynamics, (2) fit statistical models to data collected in the field, (3) interpret results, and (4) make predictions useful for informing conservation decisions.
+Students will learn how to (1) design studies of animal population dynamics, (2) fit statistical models to data collected in the field, (3) interpret results, and (4) make predictions useful for informing conservation decisions.

 TOPICAL OUTLINE